jadianes/jadianes.github.io/_posts/2015-08-29-movie-recommender-ws.md

 ###### Part II: [Building and running the web service](https://github.com/jadianes/spark-py-notebooks/blob/master/movie-lens-recommender/notebooks/online-recommendations.ipynb)

-The tutorial can be used independently to build a movie recommender model based on the MovieLens dataset.
+This tutorial can be used independently to build a movie recommender model based on the MovieLens dataset.
+Most of the code in the first part, about how to use ALS with the public MovieLens dataset, comes from my solution to one of the exercises proposed in the [CS100.1x Introduction to Big Data with Apache Spark by Anthony D. Joseph on edX](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x), that is also [**publicly available since 2014 at Spark Summit**](https://databricks-training.s3.amazonaws.com/movie-recommendation-with-mllib.html).
+There I've added with minor modifications to use a larger dataset and also code about how to store and reload the model for later use.

 However, the use of this algorithm with this dataset is not new (you can [Google about it](https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=movielens%20dataset%20collaborative%20filtering)), and this is because we put the emphasis on ending up with a usable model in an on-line environment, and how to use it in different situations.
 But I truly got inspired by solving the exercise proposed in that course, and I highly recommend you to take it.
 There you will learn not just ALS but many other Spark algorithms.